-With respect to Proposal 2 (the Say-On-Pay Proposal), Proposal 3 (the Auditor Ratification Proposal), Proposal 4 (the Reverse Stock Split Proposal) and Proposal 5 (the Adjournment Proposal), the inspector of elections will separately count votes "For" and "Against," abstentions and, as applicable, broker non-votes.
+With respect to Proposal 2 (the Say-On-Pay Proposal) and Proposal 3 (the Auditor Ratification Proposal), the inspector of elections will separately count votes "For" and "Against," abstentions and, as applicable, broker nonvotes.

-Abstentions will be counted towards the vote total and will have the same effect as "Against" votes for Proposal 2 (the Say-On-Pay Proposal), Proposal 3 (the Auditor Ratification Proposal), Proposal 4 (the Reverse Stock Split Proposal) and Proposal 5 (the Adjournment Proposal).
+Abstentions will be counted towards the vote total and will have the same effect as "Against" votes for Proposal 2 (the Say-On-Pay Proposal) and Proposal 3 (the Auditor Ratification Proposal).
 You will not have the option to abstain from Proposal 1 (the Director Election Proposal).
+Withhold votes will not affect the outcome of Proposal 1.

-We believe that broker non-votes will be counted towards the presence of a quorum but will have no effect and will not be counted towards the vote total for Proposal 1 (the Director Election Proposal) and Proposal 2 (the Say-On-Pay Proposal) because we have been advised by the NYSE that these proposals should be considered "nonroutine" under NYSE rules, and accordingly, we believe that your broker may not vote your shares on such proposals without instructions from you.
+Broker non-votes will be counted towards the presence of a quorum but will have no effect and will not be counted towards the vote total for Proposal 1 (the Director Election Proposal) and Proposal 2 (the Say-On-Pay Proposal) because we have been advised by the NYSE that these proposals are considered "non-routine" under NYSE rules, and accordingly, your broker may not vote your shares on such proposals without instructions from you.
 In the event any broker non-votes are received on Proposal 1 (the Director Election Proposal), they will have no effect on such proposal because the voting standard on Proposal 1 (the Director Election Proposal) counts only votes cast and a broker non-vote is not a vote cast under Delaware law.
 In the event any broker non-votes are received on Proposal 2 (the Say-On-Pay Proposal), they will have no effect because broker non-votes are not considered entitled to vote on such proposal under Delaware law.
-We do not anticipate broker non-votes for Proposal 3 (the Auditor Ratification Proposal), Proposal 4 (the Reverse Stock Split Proposal) and Proposal 5 (the Adjournment Proposal) because we have been advised by the NYSE that these proposals should be considered "routine" under NYSE rules, and accordingly, we believe that your broker may vote your shares on such proposals without instructions from you; however, to the extent there are broker non-votes for Proposal 4 (the Reverse Stock Split Proposal), we believe such broker non-votes will be counted as votes "Against" such proposals.
-With respect to Proposal 3 (the Auditor Ratification Proposal) and Proposal 5 (the Adjournment Proposal), we believe broker non-votes will have no effect because they are not considered entitled to vote on such proposals under Delaware law.
+We do not anticipate broker non-votes for Proposal 3 (the Auditor Ratification Proposal) because we have been advised by the NYSE that this proposal is considered "routine" under NYSE rules, and accordingly, your broker may vote your shares on such proposals without instructions from you.
 Nevertheless, whether a proposal is "routine" or "non-routine" remains subject to the final determination of the NYSE.
-If your shares are held by a bank, we believe your shares cannot be voted without your specific instructions.
+If your shares are held by a bank, your shares cannot be voted without your specific instructions.